Medicaid Funding Cuts 2026: What You Need to Know

 Before diving into the potential impacts of funding cuts, it’s important to understand what Medicaid is and why it matters.
 Medicaid is a government-run program that provides health coverage to low-income individuals and families.
 It is a joint program funded by the federal and state governments, offering medical assistance to people who may otherwise not be able to afford it.

 Medicaid covers a wide range of services, including doctor visits, hospital stays, prescription medications, preventive care, and more.
-The program serves nearly 80 million people in the United States, including children, the elderly, pregnant women, and individuals with disabilities.
+The program currently provides coverage for over 85 million Americans, making it the largest public health insurance program in the United States.

 80% medicaid funding cuts in 2025